ML-brooowss/ML/README.md

 We did not perform full grid search or cross-validation due to computational limits, but used **simplified tuning** to demonstrate the concept.

-We found the highest precision using BERT, Google, and item-CF. The result of the simplified grid search showed:
+We found the highest precision when combining BERT, TF-IDF Google, and item-CF. This is the model our current recommender is running on.
+Result of the simplified grid search showed:

 _**[Insert table: highlight best combo]**_